diakel/ImageUpload/README.md

 ## Image Upload Website

+Refactoring is needed.

-Both frontnend and backend should be deployed on vercel.
+Both frontend and backend will be deployed on vercel.

 #### References: